heyakshayjain/heyakshayjain/README.md

 - 👋 Hi, I’m Akshayjain
-- 👀 I’m interested in Data Engineering and Data Science
+- 👀 I’m interested in Data Engineering, Machine Learning, and New Software Development Technology.
 - 🌱 I’m currently Pursuing my Master's in Data and Knoweldge Engineering
 - 💞️ I’m looking to collaborate on Projects based upon Data stream based projects or Data Analysis Projects
 - 📫 How to reach me - heyakshayjain@gmail.com